magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 become quieter and quieter in any surroundings.
 It will become still like a clear forest pool.
 Then all kinds of wonderful and rare animals will come to drink at the pool.
-You will see clearly the nature of all things () in the world.
+You will see clearly the nature of all things (*saṅkhārā*) in the world.
 You will see many wonderful and strange things come and go.
 But you will be still.
 Problems will arise and you will see through them immediately.
 This is the happiness of the Buddha.

-: I still have very many thoughts.
+*Q*: I still have very many thoughts.
 My mind wanders a lot even though I am trying to be mindful.

-: Don’t worry about this.
+*A*: Don’t worry about this.
 Try to keep your mind in the present.
 Whatever there is that arises in the mind, just watch it.
 Let go of it.
 Don’t even wish to be rid of thoughts.
 Then the mind will reach its natural state.
 No discriminating between good and bad, hot and cold, fast and slow.
 No me and no you, no self at all.
 Just what there is.
 When you walk on almsround, no need to do anything special.
 Simply walk and see what there is.
 No need to cling to isolation or seclusion.
 Wherever you are, know yourself by being natural and watching.
 If doubts arise, watch them come and go.
 It’s very simple.
 Hold on to nothing.

 It is as though you are walking down a road.
 Periodically, you will run into obstacles.
 When you meet defilements, just see them and just